spy16/goworm/README.md

 # 🐛 GoWorm

 GoWorm is a simulation system for spiking neural networks.

 `goworm` is generic enough to run different models defined using simple CSV files.
 A full connectome of C.Elegans is provided.

 ## Usage

-1. Install the tool using `go get -u -v github.com/spy16/goworm`
+1. Install the console version using `go get -u -v github.com/spy16/goworm`

 2. Run the model using: